 The study conclusions will make it possible to know the evolution of the associations and assess the possible role of the structures as a management and protection tool from an ecosystem perspective.

-It is designed based on the results obtained in Stage 1.
-This phase contemplates the design and installation of specific structures for port walls and walls, facilitating the colonization of fauna and flora in them, as well as the design and installation of submerged artificial reefs.
+It is designed based on the results obtained in Project 1.
+This project contemplates the design and installation of specific structures for port walls and walls, facilitating the colonization of fauna and flora in them, as well as the design and installation of submerged artificial reefs.

 In the heart of the port, in A Laxe, the largest project performance will be carried out, together with the structures and artificial reefs, several floating docks and an underwater observatory designed by the Cardama shipyard from Vigo will be installed, which will allow visitors to contemplate the great biodiversity from the port coastline.
 Innovative and environmentally sensitive materials that enhance ecological value will be used for construction.
 Another project performance will take place at the Bouzas breakwater, where 100 units of artificial reefs will be installed, the first large-scale deployment of this technology designed by the ECOncrete company.

 During the project, underwater cameras were deployed near the Port of Vigo to monitor its marine biodiversity.
 This video showcases the various species found near Vigo.

 The project is subsidized by European funds through the call FTI - H2020.
 It is coordinated by the Israeli company Econcrete, being partners, the Port of Vigo, Cardama and the Technical University of Denmark (DTU).

 The project contemplates an investment of € 3.1 M in 3 years.